withabound/abound-node/README.md

 ### Requirements

-You can start to integrate the Abound Node library into your solution as soon as you [create an account with Abound][developer-dashboard-signup] and [obtain your API keys][developer-dashboard-keys].
+You can start to integrate the Abound Node library into your solution as soon as you [create an account with Abound][developer-dashboard-registration] and [obtain your API keys][developer-dashboard-keys].

 ### Installation